indrabasak/helloworld-nestjs/README.md

 HelloWorld NestJS
 =====================

-A simple NestJS application demonstrating RESTful API development with TypeScript.
+A sample NestJS application demonstrating RESTful API development with TypeScript.
 This project implements a basic book management system with CRUD operations, input validation, and logging middleware.

 ## 🚀 Features